 -Everyone has a unique ‘setting’ of onset, intensity, and duration of fear.

 Introduction and summary.

 In this blog, we delve into the fear that inevitably comes with the coronavirus pandemic.
-The fear with its milder expression anxiety and its explosive form terror are surging during the coronavirus pandemic.
-We hope to give you some insight and context about fear so that you can understand some of your personal feelings and those of your relatives, neighbours, and people at distance.
+The fear with its milder expression of anxiety and its explosive form of terror is surging during the coronavirus pandemic.
+We hope to give you some insight and context about fear so that you can understand some of your personal feelings and those of your relatives, neighbours, and people at a distance.